Precision digital thermometer for professional kitchens and food safety.

 Storing leftovers

-Safely storing and thawing your leftovers are two things you need to consider making sure your food is safe to reheat.
+Safely storing and thawing your leftovers are two steps you need to take to ensure your food is safe to reheat.

 Here are five tips to properly store your leftovers:

-- Place them in the fridge at or below 40°F(4°C), but only if you plan to consume them in a day or two.
-Otherwise, they should go straight to the freezer and be stored at 0°F (-18°C) or below.
+• Place them in the fridge at or below 40°F (4°C), but only if you plan to consume them within a day or two.
+Otherwise, they should be stored in the freezer at 0°F (-18°C) or below.

 Thawing leftovers

-You should never defrost your leftovers at room temperature, because if they stay in it for long, they may slide into the temperature danger zone and be exposed to dangerous food pathogens.
+You should never defrost your leftovers at room temperature, because if they sit there for too long, they may enter the danger zone and be exposed to harmful foodborne pathogens.

 The safest way to thaw your leftovers is in the fridge.
-While still vacuum sealed, place your leftovers in a large bowl full of water and leave it in the fridge for one day.
-The defrosting process may take more or less than that, depending on the quantity and type of food.
+While still vacuum-sealed, place your leftovers in a large bowl of water and refrigerate for 1 day.
+The defrosting process may take longer or shorter, depending on the quantity and type of food.

 How to reheat BBQ leftovers?